Making the Case for NAREE's June Conference in Austin

 Content and professional development planned for both residential and commercial reporters; networking and renewal time built in; and take aways from the awards programs.

-Beth DeCarbo, Wall Street Journal, Columnist; 2019 NAREE President
+Beth DeCarbo, Wall Street Journal, Columnist; 2020 chairman of the Board and 2019 NAREE President

 If you can stomach it, take a trip to Six Flags in New Jersey, home of Kingda Ka, the fastest roller coaster in the U.S. A hydraulic launch enables cars to accelerate from 0 to 128 mph in 3.5 seconds.